Philosophy Essay Generator

 Will it actually engage with the counterexample, or just mention it?

-The drafter is prompted to do the harder thing: reconstruct the strongest version of the objection in the second-to-last body paragraph, then either concede part of the argument or show why the objection fails.
+The workspace is tuned to do the harder thing: reconstruct the strongest version of the objection in the second-to-last body paragraph, then either concede part of the argument or show why the objection fails.
 Weak essays mention objections and move on; strong essays take them seriously, and the draft defaults to the latter.

 Can it handle formal logic or modal arguments?

 For informal arguments, yes — the kind of premise-conclusion prose most undergraduate philosophy essays ask for.
-For heavily formal essays (propositional or modal logic, Kripke semantics, proofs), it can sketch the structure but you should verify any specific formal step.
+For heavily formal essays (propositional or modal logic, Kripke semantics, proofs), it can sketch the structure but you should verify any specific formal step as you edit.
 Treat the draft as a strong prose scaffold, not a proof assistant.

 Which citation style does it use for philosophy essays?